Forty-Something Follicle Fallout.

 Probably not in fact.
 But I’m starting to get a little worried.
 The first signs of old age are edging in, no longer do I live with the unerring confidence of youth.
 Gone are the giddy days of immortality and making pacts with friends that we’ll die wearing Levi’s whilst listening to music that’s still relevant.

 What’s caused this you ask?
-Well, I’m facing up to the fact that my hairline is no longer what it was.
+Hair loss.
+I’m facing up to the fact that my hairline is no longer what it was.
 I was more than happy to go grey, after all a little salt and pepper in the hair is fine by me, but it’s really starting to go on the top.
 My daughter is an honest critic who now refers to the “hole on the top of my head”.
 My barber recently quipped that he may not be seeing much of me in the future.
 “Less than you think sunshine” was my immediate response to the impudent pup.

 So what to do?
 Bite the bullet and take early action, or watch for the slow disappearance of hair like some glacial movement only to wake up one day and realise it’s all gone?